 The electric scooter throttle is quite different from the Pedal Assist System (PAS) common in eBikes and requires the rider to pedal to boost power.

 When engaged, the electric motor is powered, helping provide the power boost to propel the scooter rider forward.

 Do all electric scooters have a thumb throttle?

-E-scooter throttles come in three forms, the twist, finger, or thumb throttles, that all work in the same design.
+E-scooter throttles come in three forms, twist, finger, or thumb throttles, which all work in the same design.
 They are all strategically placed close to your hands, fingers, and thumb for easy operation while in motion.

-Is it possible to increase power in my electric scooter?
+Is it possible to increase the power of my electric scooter?

 STAT: The U.S eBike market is expected to reach $41.98 billion by 2030.
 Because of this, the electric bike market will experience a boom in CAGR by 8.5% (source)